segunfamisa/segunfamisa.github.io/_posts/2018-01-04-notification-channels-android-o.md

 ---

-In (not-so) recent news, Google is going to be enforcing that apps are targetted for SDK 26 (Android Oreo) by late 2018, in order to ensure security and improved performance in apps.
+In (not-so) recent news, Google is going to enforce that all apps target SDK 26 (Android Oreo) by late 2018, in order to ensure security and improved performance in apps.
 You can read more about the announcement [here](https://android-developers.googleblog.com/2017/12/improving-app-security-and-performance.html).

 Now, it's pretty easy to target API 26, but there's no gurantee that your app will function as it used to by just changing the `targetSdkVersion` value in your `build.gradle` file.

-This post looks specifically at one of the new things introduced in Android Oreo, and how targetting API 26 will affect your app, and notifications - notification channels (or categories).
+This post looks specifically at one of the new things introduced in Android Oreo, and how targeting API 26 will affect your app, and notifications - notification channels (or categories).

 TL;DR
 -----